cuplsensor/cupldeploy/README.md

 3. Select the workflow **CI** from the left menu.
 4. Select **Run workflow**
    ![image-20210801170204562](docs/screenshots/image-20210801170204562.png)
 5. Expect to see 2 out of the 3 tasks pass with a green tick.
 Refer to [troubleshooting](#troubleshooting-cuplbackend) if the backend deployment task 'Use docker-compose over SSH to run cuplbackend...' fails.
+It is normal for the frontend deployment 'Build react app and copy to S3' to fail at this stage.
    ![screenshot](docs/screenshots/cupldeploy_cuplbackend.png)

 #### Test cuplbackend